Up to homotopy algebras with strict units

 \begin{example}The \emph{free} $\C$-algebra $CX$ in \cite{May72}, construction 2.4, and lemma 2.9, or, more generally, the \emph{free reduced} $P_+$-algebra $\mathbb{S}_*(P_+, X)$ for a unitary operad $P_+$ in \cite{Fre17a}, p.
 74, are also examples of free objects when you consider them in categories of unitary algebras, but losing its \lq\lq freedom" in the categories of all algebras, unitary or otherwise. \end{example}

-This difference between the same object being free in a subcategory and not being free in a larger category has as a consequence that minimal objects in a subcategory can lose its minimality in a larger category.
-This apparently paradoxical phenomenon, it is not so new and has already been observed (see, for instance, \cite{Roi94c}, remark 4.8).
-Here we present another example of this phenomenon, but in the category of dg commutative algebras.
+This difference between the same object being free in a subcategory and not being free in a larger category has as a consequence that minimal objects in a subcategory can lose its minimality in the broader one.
+This paradoxical phenomenon, it is not so new and has already been observed (see, for instance, \cite{Roi94c}, remark 4.8).
+Here we present another example of it, but in the category of dg commutative algebras.

 \begin{example} Let $\Cdga{\mathbb{Q}}$ denote the category of dg commutative algebras, \emph{without unit}.
 Let $\Cdga{\mathbb{Q}}_1$ denote the category of algebras \emph{with unit}.
 By forgetting the unit, we can consider $\Cdga{\mathbb{Q}}_1$ as a subcategory of $\Cdga{\mathbb{Q}}$.